Am I eligible for an interpersonal protective order?

 You may file for an interpersonal protective order if you are a victim of:

-- sexual assault committed by someone whom you may or may not have dated.1
+- stalking, sexual assault, or strangulation committed by someone whom you may or may not have dated.1

 You may also file on behalf of a minor who qualifies for an interpersonal protective order if you are an adult (even if you are not related to the parent/guardian of the minor).1